 Oh, and It's fresher and tastes better than store-bought seasoning mixes.

 One of the best things about this homemade taco seasoning recipe is that it contains no MSG.
 It's also gluten-free, Whole30, and vegetarian.
+And you may have these spices in your spice cabinet right now!

-For a mild mix:
+For a mild version:

 - Chili powder